-A successful capital levy would provide a dedicated source of funding to update technology on an appropriate schedule as well as provide increased, equitable access to digital tools for our students.
-The funding would not only provide updated computer labs, infrastructure, and classroom technology, but also allow the establishment of a planned refresh cycle to update technology within the next 10 years.
+A successful capital levy would provide a dedicated source of funding to update technology on an appropriate schedule and increase students’ access to digital tools.
+The funding would provide updated computer labs, infrastructure, and classroom technology.
+It also would allow the the district to plan a refresh cycle to update technology within the next 10 years.
 Further, it would allow for the addition of shared sets of digital tools for teachers to use when they feel they are the best tool to support learning.
 The district is not seeking to provide a device for every child.
 Rather, Lakeville Area Public schools supports using digital tools in a balanced approach with its already successful traditional teaching and learning methods.

 Lakeville Area Public Schools asked voters to approve an operating levy in 2013 in part to reduce class size.
 What happened with the funding that was approved?

-In 2013, voters approved a levy referendum, which enabled the district to avoid additional budget cuts, lower class sizes at the elementary school level and introduce science-technology-engineering-math (STEM) programming at the elementary school level.
+In 2013, voters approved a levy referendum.
+This enabled the district to avoid additional budget cuts, lower class sizes at the elementary school level and introduce science-technology-engineering-math (STEM) programming at the elementary school level.